spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ## Export Utils
-Util functions used for preparing data for export.
+`sparv.api.util.export` provides util functions used for preparing data for export.

 ### gather_annotations()
 Calculate the span hierarchy and the annotation_dict containing all annotation elements and attributes.
 Returns a